jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-English is sort of the main language in IT.
-Broader reach of people might be able to read your comments.
+English is basically the main language in IT.
+A broader reach of people might be able to read your comments.

 ### No Comments without Info